valley-fordham/witness-puzzles/README.md

 If you want to see the product, head over to [witnesspuzzles.com](https://witnesspuzzles.com)

+Thanks to [https://github.com/jbzdarkid/witness-puzzles](jbzdarkid) for this very cool thing.

+This fork has some ugly hacks to give it a more minimal and slightly better mobile experience when viewing puzzles.
+Don't look at the code :)

 # Table of Contents
 1. [Overview / Explanation of files](#Overview)
     1. [utilities.js](#utilitiesjs)